keowen375/Code-challenge-1/README.md

-# 3Data Structures and algorythms.
+# Data Structures and algorithms.

 # Question One
 # Function Check if Balanced